 Holidays shall be granted according to the Holiday Act and the Wood and Furniture Agreement.
-However, holidays with pay or holidays with holiday allowance shall be provided, cf. section 16 (until September 2020, section 23) of the Danish Holiday Act.
+However, holidays with pay or holidays with holiday allowance shall be provided, cf. section 23 of the Danish Holiday Act.
 This provision shall replace the rules on holiday allowance of the Wood and Furniture Agreement.